Chenhui88569/BranchingProcess_CellCycle/README.md

 This repository contains all computational materials required to reproduce the analyses presented in:

-Ma C, Gurkan-Cavusoglu E (2025).Probabilistic modeling of cell cycle dynamics in response to cell cycle targeting chemotherapy drugs to guide treatment strategies.
-PLOS Computational Biology.
+Ma C, Gurkan-Cavusoglu E (2025) Probabilistic modeling of cell cycle dynamics in response to cell cycle targeting chemotherapy drugs to guide treatment strategies.
+PLoS Comput Biol 21(12): e1013790. https://doi.org/10.1371/journal.pcbi.1013790
-(Full citation will be provided upon publication.)

 The repository includes source code for the branching-process cell-cycle models, Bayesian calibration procedures, posterior predictive assessments, and global sensitivity analyses.